Applying for a student visa in your home country

-Yes possibly.
+Yes most likely.
 The Home Office intends to interview most Tier 4 student applicants before granting them immigration permission to come to the UK.
 Therefore you might be sent an email asking you to attend an interview as part of the application process.
 You should check your email (including the 'junk' folder) regularly as your application is likely to be refused if you are asked to attend an interview and you do not do so without providing a reasonable explanation.

 Interviews take place when you attend a visa application centre to give your biometric information.
 A Home Office member of staff will ask you about your course, where you want to study and your reasons for studying in the UK.
 The report of the interview will be sent to the Entry Clearance Officer who makes the decision on your Tier 4 application.
 The Entry Clearance Officer must be satisfied that you are a genuine student, and that your English language ability is at the correct level, otherwise you might be called for a further interview and/ or your entry clearance application may be refused.

 Step by step guide to applying for entry clearance